atom711/vna-calibration-de-embedding/README.md

 Operating at an 18 GHz ceiling with an antenna aperture dimension of D = 8 cm, a physical separation distance of at least **76.8 cm** must be rigidly maintained between the horn faces and the target frame.

-Furthermore, the intervening physical media constraints create characteristic impedance discontinuities ($Z_0 \neq 50\ \Omega$), giving rise to secondary internal echoes.
+The physical media creates characteristic impedance discontinuities ($Z_0 \neq 50\ \Omega$), producing secondary internal echoes.
 These waves form a periodic standing-wave-like interference pattern that superimposes a prominent **0.30 dB amplitude ripple** onto the transmission spectrum ($S_{21}$), masking true material resonance nulls across the **10 mm** dielectric substrate sample block.

 ---

 ## Signal Processing Pipeline

-The modeling engine synthesizes uncalibrated scattering network matrices through the following analytical architecture:

 1. **Input Stage:** Establishes a wideband frequency sweep from 8 to 18 GHz over 401 points, mapping directly to standard X-band and Ku-band radar testing spectrums.
-2. **Baseline Material Generation:** Models an ideal 8 mm lossy dielectric transmission line (`DUT`) within a uniform 50-Ohm characteristic impedance environment (`z0=50`), applying a precise attenuation constant of alpha = 12.0.
+2. **Baseline Material Generation:** Models an ideal 10 mm lossy dielectric transmission line (`DUT`) within a uniform 50-Ohm characteristic impedance environment (`z0=50`), applying a precise attenuation constant of alpha = 12.0.
 3. **Forward Cascade Execution:** Mathematically superimposes a cyclical, frequency-dependent phase and amplitude error directly onto the forward transmission parameters (`total_measurement`) using a 1.5 GHz ripple period to simulate physical standing-wave paths: